 - Drive qualified traffic to your website.
 To drive searchers to your site, you must optimize for the keywords they’re searching for.

-- Measure traffic potential.
+- Measure the traffic potential.
 Analyzing the popularity of keywords helps you gauge the size of the potential online market.

 - Write effective content.
 By incorporating optimized keywords into your website content, you can connect instantly with potential customers and address their needs.